vectorgrp/sil-kit-adapters-tap/adaptive/README.md

 It relies on the SomeIP Daemon that is part of the delivery.
 Communication in between the executables is realized with SomeIP and IPC.
 The original *start application* may use the execution manager and also contains some python scripts to trigger the single executables.
 This guide is based on the usage of a VM with Ubuntu 22.04.
 We will use the Linux VM for building the stack including the *start application* example and for running the Adaptive executables.
 Any other virtualization platform may be used as long as it is suitable to build the Adaptive stack and the SIL Kit components.

-CANoe will connect to the VM via Vector SIL Kit as a SIL Kit participant.
+CANoe will connect to the VM via SIL Kit as a SIL Kit participant.
 The counterpart running on the VM is the SIL Kit Adapter TAP which connects as another participant to the SIL Kit network as well.

 ## Build the Adaptive MICROSAR stack and the *start application*